coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 # Embedding XR content using src

 `src` is the 3D version of the <a target="_blank" href="https://www.w3.org/html/wiki/Elements/iframe">iframe</a>.<br>
-It instances content (in objects) in the current scene/asset.
+It instances content (in objects) in the current scene/asset, and follows similar logic like the previous chapter, except that it does not modify the camera.

 | fragment | type | example value |
 |----------|------|---------------|